 - monitoring and reporting on the overall progress of recovery.

-GCG, with its recovery partners, is also focused on creating new partnerships and supporting the shift to local leadership.
-Learn more about our work and find out what's happening.
+GCG, with its recovery partners, was also focused on creating new partnerships and supporting the shift to local leadership.
+Learn more about our work: Greater Christchurch recovery and regeneration programme.